pocketmoon/RTIMULib-Arduino/README.md

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### October 8 2014 - 2.3.0

+Added new example sketch RTArduLinkIMU.
+This is a stripped-down version of the software that is intended for use with the RTHostIMU and RTHostIMUGL apps in the RTIMULib repo.
+Basically, RTArduLinkIMU just collects the sensor data from the IMU chip and sends it to the connected host.
+Tests with the MPU9150 IMU have shown that up to 200 samples per second is possible.
+Sensor fusion is performed on the host rather than the Arduino.
+See the notes in the RTIMULib repo for more information on how to use RTArduLinkIMU with the host applications.

+RTArduLinkIMU uses RTArduLink to connect to the host.
+The default configuration is correct but if there's any need to change or review, the RTArduLink repo has a sketch called RTArduLinkConfig that can be used to set things up.
+Check the documentation in the RTArduLink repo for more details.

 ### October 4 2014 - 2.2.0

 Added support for the L3GD20 + LSM303DLHC IMU combo and the L3GD20H + LSM303D combo.
 As a result, there are an increased number of #defines in RTIMULibDefs.h, only one of which should be un-commented in order to select the IMU in use.
 By default, it now looks like: